Victorian Food Regulators Memorandum of Understanding

 The MoU may be amended with the agreement of all parties at any time.

-Termination Terms of Memorandum of Understanding
+13. Termination of memorandum of understanding

-- The parties agree the MoU is no longer required;
+- 13.1 The MoU may be terminated if the parties agree the MoU is no longer required.

 - 13.2 If one or more of the parties ceases to exist or seek to withdraw from the MoU, the intent of the MoU may still be valid for the other parties.
 In that instance the MoU may be amended to reflect the change in signatories.